Bio-DT/DeepRL/README.md

 - DrugDiseaseAssociationNumber: The known drug disease associations
 - DrugProteinAssociationNumber: The known drug protein associations
 - ProteinDiseaseAssociationNumber: The known disease protein associations

+For DTA prediciton, we use two datasets, including Davis and Kiba datasets.
+For each dataset, the detailed processing methods are as follows: we use creat_data.py to generate data that conforms to the model's input requirements.

+For 3D molecule optimizaiton, we use PDBbind dataset to pretrain model, and the dataset is downloaded from http://www.pdbbind.org.cn/.
+Following this, process this dataset by preprocessing.py

 ```